 Infused with a strong entrepreneurial culture, the University is home to over 30 research centers and institutes spanning disciplines from performance, design, fine arts, and humanities to information, health, and social sciences, and STEM (Science, Technology, Engineering, and Mathematics) fields.

-Featuring quiet study spaces, group meeting rooms, wireless access, 24/7 assistance, and 4.5 million titles, Syracuse University Libraries support research and scholarship throughout campus and beyond.
+Featuring quiet study spaces, group meeting rooms, wireless access, 24/7 assistance, and 4.8 million items, Syracuse University Libraries support research and scholarship throughout campus and beyond.

 Enrollment and Demographics